 Buy original stone scupture, hand carved by Zoë Wilson

-During lockdown Zoë became away of how important the process of carving was to her mental health.
+During lockdown Zoë became aware of how important the process of carving was to her mental health.

 ‘The level of concentration required meant that I couldn’t think about anything else, it was like a form of meditation and gave me a complete break from the worries of life’